Background pattern

 BLOOD CLOTS

-The use of a combined hormonal contraceptive like Ceciliana increases your risk of suffering a blood clot compared to not using it.
+The use of a combined hormonal contraceptive like Ceciliana increases your risk of having a blood clot compared to not using it.
 In rare cases, a blood clot can block blood vessels and cause serious problems.

 Blood clots can form:

-• In arteries (which is called “arterial thrombosis”, “arterial thromboembolism” or TEA).
+• in the arteries (which is called "arterial thrombosis", "arterial thromboembolism" or ATE).

-The recovery of blood clots is not always complete.
-In rare cases, there may be long-lasting or, very rarely, fatal effects.
+Recovery from blood clots is not always complete.
+In rare cases, there can be serious long-term effects or, very rarely, they can be fatal.

 It is essential to remember that the overall risk of a harmful blood clot due to Ceciliana is small.